“Early to bed, early to rise, makes a man healthy, wealthy and wise.”

 In this way, you’re not stuck with unburned carbs in your system and you’re still potentially getting a better night’s rest.
 Sounds like a win-win situation, to me.

-Beside some of the obvious items, there are a few specific things you’ll want to avoid.
+Besides some of the obvious items, there are a few specific things you’ll want to avoid.
 Eating a heavy meal in general isn’t smart, but it can also bring the added issue of heartburn.
 The same goes for alcohol and spicy foods.

 Caffeine is an obvious issue, so you should avoid coffee, soda and chocolate before bed.
 The stuff can stay in your system for anywhere from five to six hours, so be sure to keep that in mind when you are consuming these delicious things.